JunBin05/dino-grand-prix/README.md

 You are going to deploy your very own real-time multiplayer game to the internet using **Google Cloud Run**.
 By the end of this guide, you will have a live game server capable of hosting dozens of players simultaneously with zero lag!

+### ⚠️ Solo Testing Warning (Anti-Cheat)
+This game features an active "Anti-Cheat" mechanism built using the Page Visibility API.
+If a player switches tabs or minimizes the browser while a race is active, their dinosaur will instantly die and be marked as **WASTED**.

+**If you are testing the game by yourself:**
+You cannot switch back and forth between the Player tab and the Spectator tab.
+You **must** drag the tabs so they are open side-by-side on your monitor simultaneously.

 ---

 ## 🛠️ Prerequisites